Warmachine019/HandWritingRecognisation/README.md

 │── predict_digit.py         # Script to predict digits from images
 │── preprocess_my_digits.py  # Preprocessing script for custom images
 │── test.png                 # Sample handwritten digit image
+│── /my_digits/              # Handwritten images to train the model on
 ```

 ## 🚀 How to Run